-Explore Fitchburg and discover lively festivals, abundant bike trails, a vibrant arts scene and some of the region’s best restaurants.
+Explore Fitchburg this fall and discover abundant bike trails, a vibrant arts scene and some of the region’s best restaurants.
 Relax in accommodations conveniently located near shopping, dining and entertainment options.

 You’ll find charming local coffee shops in every corner of Wisconsin, so you’re never far from a perfect latte or a great cup of joe.
 Whether you’re hiding from a day of rain, meeting up with an old friend, stopping for a savory croissant or just looking for some me-time, these coffee shops will make you feel right at home.
 Check out these local favorites.